collective/collective.googleanalytics/README.txt

 When you install the product from the Plone Add-ons control panel, a new control panel called Google Analytics will be added to your Plone site.
 In this control panel, you can set the e-mail address and password that Plone will use to access Google Analytics.

+After setting your credentials, you can select the profile where you want to track analytics for this site.
+Choose a profile from the dropdown menu.
+If you do not see any profiles listed, make sure that your e-mail address and password are entered correctly and that your Google Analytics account has access to at least one web property.
+Once you have selected a profile for tracking, you can choose the prefixes where Analytics will record information about clicks on external links, e-mail addresses and file downloads.
+If you leave any of these prefixes blank, links of that type will not be tracked.

+For file downloads, you can further refine the statistics you collect by checking or unchecking file types in the Download File Types field.
+Note that, for Google Analytics to track these files, the URL used to access the file must end in the given extension.
+In Plone, that means that the short name of the File or Image object must end with a period followed by the file extension.

+Finally, you can choose roles to exclude from tracking.
+Page visits, external links, file downloads and e-mail address clicks from users with the selected roles will not be recorded in Google Analytics.
+Note that this setting does not affect the inclusion of scripts specified in the Site control panel.

-You can also configure the amount of time, in minutes, that report results will be cached, reducing the need to query Google.
+On the settings tab, you can also configure the amount of time, in minutes, that report results will be cached, reducing the need to query Google.
 Sixty minutes is the default caching interval.

 Basic Use
 =========